 The initiative aquaints young creators from Hong Kong’s Sham Shui Po neighborhood with the processes of screen printing and photo emulsion, cumulating in a presentation and mural in-situ at The Bridge+.

 Participants first explored Bradford’s ‘Merchant Posters’ body of work through a series of workshops hosted in July 2024.
-Students created their own interpretations of ‘Merchant Posters,’ in dialogue with found materials from their local neighborhoods, as well as the LA neighborhoods where Bradford sources the materials that inspire his works.
+Guided by local artist and printmaker David Wong, the students created their own interpretations of ‘Merchant Posters,’ in dialogue with found materials from their local neighborhoods, as well as the LA neighborhoods where Bradford sources the materials that inspire his works.

 Bradford then collaborated with the participants to realize a mural in The Bridge+ depicting a map of Hong Kong, installed adjacent to the ‘Merchant Posters’ students created in workshops.